Updated: April 2021

 Don’t vape where you wouldn’t smoke, we’re often told.
 But what about, for example, my three local pubs, which are happy to let people vape?

-Partly because of that, almost all of the smokers in my local pub have switched to e-cigarettes, and instead of huddling outside in the freezing cold can be seen enjoying a vape in the corner.
+Almost all of the smokers in my local pub have switched to e-cigarettes.
+(Perhaps because of that sensible attitude to vaping.)
+Instead of huddling outside in the freezing cold, they can be seen enjoying a vape in the corner.
+After years of pub discussion (which, ahem, I may have been involved in…), the non-smokers are very tolerant of vaping.

 Here’s what one vaper on our Google + page had to say: